 A combination of traditional classroom and online instruction will be utilized.
-Every semester, 34 hours of class will be taught face-to-face by the instructor and the remaining 17 hours will be instructed online through the technology platform adopted by the District.
-Traditional classroom instruction will consist of lectures, visual aids, discussions and group activities.
-Online delivery consists of instructor-generated information, readings, news communications, web links and activities as well as facilitation of forum-based discussions and communications.
+Each semester a minimum of 17 hours, or 1/3 of the lecture hours, will be taught face-to face by the instructor and the remaining hours will be instructed online through the technology platform adopted by the District.
+Traditional class instruction will consist of exercises/assignments, lectures, visual aids, and practice exercises.
+Online delivery will consist of exercises/assignments, lecture posts, discussions, adding extra resources and other media sources as appropriate.

 Online Delivery: